 “I will be to him a father, and he shall be to me a son”?

 And again, when he brings the firstborn into the world, he says,

 “Let all God's angels worship him.”

-even among the rebellious, that the LORD God may dwell there.
+You ascended on high, leading a host of captives in your train and receiving gifts among men, even among the rebellious, that the LORD God may dwell there.